 In children, meningitis can cause a high-pitched cry, pale and blotchy skin, loss of appetite, arching back, and difficulty waking.
 Meningitis affects patients differently.
 Some may exhibit all symptoms, while others just one or two.
 It is up to your doctor to recognize the symptoms of meningitis and narrow down the diagnosis to this disease rather than a number of other illnesses with similar symptoms.

 During a meningitis diagnosis, a doctor should conduct a complete medical history and physical exam.
 If the exam shows one or more signs of meningitis, the doctor should order one or more tests.
 Acceptable tests for this disease include blood tests, spinal tap, and a CT scan.
 A spinal tap involves a needle inserted into the lower back to test the cerebral spinal fluid for infection or other issues.
 A CT scan may show signs of a problem within the meninges.

 The earlier treatment begins, the better the outcome.
 Failure to diagnose meningitis can lead to an inflammatory response, deafness, brain damage, seizure disorders, and death.
-If you or a love one suffered these damages from failure to diagnose meningitis and believe a timely diagnosis would have prevented them, you may have grounds for a medical malpractice claim in Pennsylvania.
+If you or a love one suffered these damages from failure to diagnose meningitis and believe a timely diagnosis would have prevented them, you may have grounds for a medical malpractice claim in Philadelphia.